mkljaic/devot_challenge/README.md

 After running command above, you can create your own virtual environment with the following command:

+    python -m venv venv

+Then, you can start it by running this command:

     venv\Scripts\activate

 After which you should install the required pip packages located in requirements.txt with the following command: